txt/aa24/docs/12data.md

 e..g. a + F*(b-c) = [1,2,3,4] + [1,1,1,1] = [2,3,4,5]

+### Tactic4 : Cluster, then mutate by vector

+Same as Tactic3 but first recursively cluster the data, then mutate by vector only fro eamples within each leaf

+- N times
+  - pick a cluster (via some preference; e.g. random or some bias)
+    - run mutateVector only from the data in that cluster
+- Why?
+  -   Ensures that you are only mutating similar examples.

+Btw, **tactic4** can also be used for data set repair

+- e.g. if you have N leaves and some of them have undesirable properties (e.g. some fariness predicate) then bias preference can avoid that bad cluster.

 ## From Mutation to Optimization

 In the following, the "energy function" is the thing that gets the y-labels.
 We will assume below that more enegery is better (but that could be reversed).